 The Pearson BTEC Level 3 National Extended Certificate in Health and Social Care aims to provide an introduction to the sector.
 It is for learners who are interested in learning about the health and social care sector as part of a balanced study programme.

 BTEC Nationals require applied learning that brings together knowledge and understanding (the cognitive domain) with practical and technical skills (the psychomotor domain).
 This is achieved through learners performing vocational tasks that encourage the development of appropriate vocational behaviours (the affective domain) and transferable skills.
 Transferable skills are those such as communication, teamwork, research and analysis, which are valued in both higher education and the workplace.

-Teacher - Miss K Hare
+Lead - Miss K Hare